wevbarker/PSALTer-devel/README.md

 # Particle Spectrum for Any Tensor Lagrangian (PSALTer)
 ## Version 0.0.0-developer

-- Pre-release version, pending completion of preprint and docs.
+- Pre-release version, pending completion of pre-print and docs.
 - Functionality for Weyl gauge theory and metric affine gravity removed due to ongoing collaborations with Tallinn and Tartu.

 ## License